 Am I an Embarrassing Parent?

 I am in a dilemma, my daughter tells me I am too embarrassing on social media.
-Her friends appear to like/follow me though, but perhaps they’re just a bit more polite and haven’t told me the real truth?
+Some of her friends appear to like/follow me though, but perhaps they’re just a bit more polite and haven’t told me the real truth?

 It’s ok, I also once had a cool mother who suddenly changed when I turned 13.
 It’s a bit weird how parents do that, I could never quite understand how they went from being funny and hip to old-fashioned and lame almost within weeks.